N3RDIUM/Archer/readme.md

 # TODO
 - [ ] Move the channel stuff to the channel repo, otherwise ppl will have to download hundreds of screenshots.
+- [ ] Find sth to make the visuals and illustrations for the channel
+- [ ] FIX YOUR VOICE